-What to Do When a Party to Litigation Dies?
+What Happens to a Lawsuit When The Plaintiff Dies?
+What to Do When a Party to Litigation Dies

 Part 1 of 2

 While civil litigators in California may be prepared for a myriad of obstacles that may arise during the course of litigation, one complication that they may not anticipate is the death of a party.
 What happens when a party to a pending litigation matter suddenly passes away?
 The answer lies within the statutory schemes of the California Code of Civil Procedure and the California Probate Code.
 But determining how to proceed under the ambit of these rules can be daunting – even for the seasoned legal practitioner.
 The following is a useful framework for a general step-by-step analysis on how to proceed with a survival claim following the death of a litigant.
 This article, Part 1, will discuss what to do when a plaintiff dies.
-Part 2 will be featured in the next quarterly issue and will discuss when the deceased party was a defendant.
+Part 2 discusses when the deceased party is a defendant, and can be accessed by clicking here.

 The analysis on what to do when a party to litigation dies first depends on whether the deceased individual is a plaintiff or a defendant.
 California Code of Civil Procedure, Part 2, Title 3, Article 3 governs when the decedent is a plaintiff whereas Article 4 governs when the decedent is a defendant.
 The relevant sections apply to actions commenced or maintained on or after January 1, 1993, regardless of whether the decedent died on or before January 1, 1993.